Welcome to ISAserver.org

 Status: offline

 Thanks for this great information.
 We have an actual problem.
 We need to forward https request to an upstream Proxy on a different port (e.g. 1234).
-I configured the second possible port for SSL connections, but how to configure that all request leave at the new port 1234 instead of 1234?

 RE: Discussion about SSL Tunnel Port Range Article - 17.Dec.2004 8:35:00 PM